ShiRitika/FurnitureWebsite/README.md

 ## Poject Desrciption:

 Furniture Website is a single page Application made of using Javascript's very popular library React-js. using Material-UI.
-It have a Navbar at the top of application which have links to route on different pages(but right now it was not active). it contains clickable buttons , different sections to explore and having many products to explore.
+It have a Navbar at the top of application which have links to route on different pages(you can route on product, About, Page, Blog, Contact, MyAccount). it contains clickable buttons , different sections to explore and having many products to explore by clicking on particular product you can view product details.

 ## Technology Used:
 - React JS : React JS is a Javascript library used to develop the application.